ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Within the past 12 months, how have you purchased luxury brands or services?”

-Shopper confidence has now fully returned post-pandemic.
-However, some affluent consumers may continue to favour the convenience of online shopping.
 Prior to Covid-19, the share of consumers buying luxury goods/services in a physical store hovered around the 85% mark.
-This fell as low as 67% in Q2 2021 and while there were some fluctuations across 2022 and early 2023, it has stabilised around the 80% mark since (82% in Q3 2024).
+This fell as low as 67% in Q2 2021 and while there were some fluctuations across 2022 and early 2023, it has stabilised around the 80% mark since (81% in Q4 2024).

 The past two years have also seen a notable uplift in online luxury shopping, but this too saw some fluctuation over the past year.
-Two-thirds (63%) said that they had purchased luxury goods or services via their computer/laptop, rising to 84% of Americans.
-Meanwhile, almost half (49%) bought luxury goods via their mobile phone, while 17% did so using a tablet.
+As of Q4, two-thirds (64%) said that they had purchased luxury goods or services via their computer/laptop, rising to 81% of Americans.
+Meanwhile, 42% bought luxury goods via their mobile phone, while 16% did so using a tablet.
 Men and over-40s comfortably remain the least likely to have shopped via their mobile.
-It remains important for brands to continue delivering user-friendly websites, particularly for smaller screens, as the popularity of online shopping remains robust.

 SOCIAL MEDIA INTERACTIONS